albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 Many waypoints and airways will not be found if route descriptions from the latest AIRAC sources are used together with FSX/P3D stock data from 2005.
-It is recommended to use a navigation data update for the stock scenery when reading route descriptions from online sources like `RouteFinder <http://rfinder.asalink.net/>`__, `Online Flight Planner <http://onlineflightplanner.org/>`__, `SimBrief <https://www.simbrief.com>`__ or
+It is recommended to use a navigation data update for the stock scenery or *Little Navmap* when reading route descriptions from online sources like `RouteFinder <http://rfinder.asalink.net/>`__, `Online Flight Planner <http://onlineflightplanner.org/>`__, `SimBrief <https://www.simbrief.com>`__ or